Amsterdam/GOB-Import/README.md

     source venv/bin/activate

-Start the gobimportclient:
+Start the client:

     cd src
     python -m gobimportclient

 ## Meetboutengis

-An import gobimportclient is available for meetboutengis.
+An import client is available for meetboutengis.
 In its first version, only meetbouten are imported.

 The import is started by: